acl-org/aclrollingreview/acguidelines.md

 ## How to Check Reviewing Assignments for Resubmissions

-{% include admonition.html type="warning" title="Beware of papers desk-rejected for anonymity issues!" body="In some cases the previous submission was desk rejected.
-If so, there will be a comment from the editors at the top of the forum, stating the reason for the desk rejection.
-Please note what it was.
-If it was due to anonymity violations, please avoid looking at the pdf of the previous submission to not accidentally discover the identity of the authors." %}

 Identify resubmissions as follows: when you click on the title of a paper in the Assigned Papers tab, it brings you to a page with full details of this paper.
 In the *Supplementary Materials by Program Chairs Section* of this page, iff the paper is a resubmission, it will show a Previous URL link as below (there will be no such link for papers that are not a resubmission):